nervosnetwork/rfcs/rfcs/0050-vm-syscalls-3/0050-vm-syscalls-3.md

 ### Wait
 [Wait]: #wait

 The syscall pauses until the execution of a process specified by `pid` has ended.
+If the process has already terminated when Wait is called, the method returns immediately.

 ```c
 int ckb_wait(uint64_t pid, int8_t* exit_code);